gatsbyjs/gatsby-source-wordpress-experimental/docs/features/preview.md

 - In your WP instance's GatsbyJS settings, set your Preview instance URL to `https://your-ngrok-url.ngrok.io` and your Preview webhook to `https://your-ngrok-url.ngrok.io/__refresh`

 Now when you click the preview button in `wp-admin` it will use your local instance of Gatsby.
 You can inspect the preview template to see which Gatsby page is being loaded in the preview iframe and open it directly to do further debugging.

+## Debugging the build process of Previews

+If you enable the plugin option `options.debug.preview` by setting it to `true`, you will see additional logging through the Preview build process with information such as the contents of the webhook body that was sent to Gatsby, the preview node data, and the list of preview actions that were pulled from WordPress.
+See the [plugin options](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental/blob/master/docs/plugin-options.md#debugpreview-boolean) documentation for more info.

 ## How Preview works behind the scenes